Teala Dunn

-Teala Dunn is an American actress and YouTuber.
+Teala Dunn (born December 8, 1996) is an American actress and YouTuber.
 She is best known for voicing Tuck on Wonder Pets!.
-She also played Lindsey Persons in the TBS sitcom Are We There Yet?, replacing Aleisha Allen.
+She also played Lindsey Persons in the TBS sitcom Are We There Yet?.

 Career

-Teala Dunn is known for her role as a YouTube vlogger, and she is also known for her recurring role as Juanita on the Nickelodeon television show, The Naked Brothers Band, Kelsey on The Thundermans, and as the voice of the turtle Tuck in Wonder Pets!.
+Teala Dunn is known for her role as a YouTube vlogger, and she is also known for her recurring role as Juanita on the Nickelodeon television show The Naked Brothers Band, Kelsey on The Thundermans, and as the voice of the turtle Tuck in Wonder Pets!.

 Dunn made a guest appearance in Law & Order: Special Victims Unit.
 In film, she was seen in Phoebe in Wonderland, which premiered at the Sundance Film Festival in 2008.
-Dunn also appeared with Felicity Huffman in Transamerica, and was also heard as a bunny in Disney's Enchanted.

-Dunn appeared on Shake It Up as Dina's childhood nemesis, and also appeared on Enlisted as Command Sergeant Major Donald Cody's teenage daughter.
+She also appeared with Felicity Huffman in Transamerica, and was also heard as a bunny in Disney's Enchanted.
+Dunn appeared on Shake It Up as Dina's childhood nemesis, and also appeared on Enlisted as Donald Cody's teenage daughter.

+Dunn began voicing the superhero Bumblebee in the animated series DC Super Hero Girls in 2015.
+She has continued to voice the character in subsequent films, including DC Super Hero Girls: Intergalactic Games, Lego DC Super Hero Girls: Brain Drain, Lego DC Super Hero Girls: Super-Villain High, and DC Super Hero Girls: Legends of Atlantis.

+In 2017, Dunn starred in the AT&T Hello Lab drama series Guilty Party.
+The following year, she collaborated with Eva Marie's NEM Fashion brand to launch a limited edition line of sunglasses.
+In 2020, she joined the content creator collective Clubhouse BH.
+Dunn later began hosting the Spotify Original podcast Adulting with Teala & Nia.

+Dunn appeared as Zelda in the Freeform series Good Trouble.
+In 2022, she hosted the Brat TV podcast Anonymously Yours.
+She appeared in the Hulu romantic comedy Crush, which premiered that same year.
+She appeared in the musical film Rockbottom in 2024, and the horror film Werewolf Game in 2025.
+Dunn also launched a beauty brand titled Creme de la Cube.
+She is set to appear in the Tom Arnold's directorial debut The Breakup Pill, a high-concept romantic comedy.

+Personal life

+Dunn lives in Los Angeles.
+She has an older sister.